 Here is a category where brand identity is a requirement for shelf success.
 Customers already know the general benefits of water (uh, it keeps you alive!).
 What consumers do not know is how brands treat, process, and package the water.

-Water brands have done an incredible job of creating a brand story.
+Water brands have done an incredible job of crafting a compelling brand story.
 They market their products by creating an appeal that resonates well beyond hydration.
-We can look at water brands for sustainability, storytelling, and building a compelling argument about why a free resource demands a premium price.
+We can examine water brands for their sustainability, storytelling, and ability to build a compelling argument about why a free resource deserves a premium price.

 Nutritional Drink Packaging